andrevidela/Research-report/Thesis/index.md

 }
 ```

-to the more efficient mutating version here
+To the more efficient mutating version here:

 ```haskell
 void * update(v * void) {
     if v->tag == 0 {